hmamaysky/Energy/TextProcessing/README.md

 grid_run --grid_mem=50G --grid_ncpus=32 --grid_submit=batch ./entropy.py

 ```
-5. Calculate the sentiments (20min on 64 CPUs)
+5. Calculate the sentiments and count the total number of words in each article after cleaning (20min on 64 CPUs)
 ```
 chmod 700 sentcode.py